Cinnamon French toast is my favorite breakfast food of all time.

 The bottom line

-Easy, rich, and delicious indeed!
-This cinnamon french toast recipe can be whipped up in a jiffy and will have you and your loved ones get thrilled any time of the day.
+Easy, rich, and delicious, this cinnamon french toast recipe can be whipped up in a jiffy.

-Ultimately, this well-guarded recipe of mine only requires just a handful of high-quality ingredients, all of which culminate to a version that is downright delicious and utterly sinful, one that isn’t meant to be shared if you want to impress upon secrecy!
+Ultimately, this well-guarded recipe of mine only requires just a handful of high-quality ingredients, all of which culminate to a version of cinnamon French toast that is downright delicious!